 Hi there, I’m Hugo.

-This is my least favourite part about blogging: talking about myself.
-I have no problems talking about SharePoint, Dynamics, software development, but I don't like talking about myself.
+This is my least favorite part about blogging: talking about myself.
+I have no problems talking about SharePoint, Dynamics, software development, but I don’t like talking about myself.

 I know, I know, I’m supposed to establish my credibility as an expert, blah, blah, blah… but here’s how I see it: read my blog and see for yourself.
 Maybe I don’t know what I’m talking about, maybe I do.
 There’s really no way for me to tell.

 I grew up near Quebec City but moved to Toronto to learn to speak English.
 I have yet to master the English language.
 I apologize in advance for any spelling mistakes, grammatical errors, or sentences that don’t make sense.